 This clinical trial was a phase 2/3 trial in adults with Acute Unilateral Vestibulopathy (AUV).

 Previous data included Phase 1 data from 4 clinical studies with safety established.
-Drug was well tolerated and the maximal tolerated dose was not reached.
-No dose dependent adverse event was observed.
+The drug was well tolerated and the maximally tolerated dose was not reached.
+No dose-dependent adverse event was observed.
 There were no cardiac or mutagenic effects.

 Sites and region